lyteword/chspurgeon-tod/volume-7/psalm-137.md

 **Verse 1.**

-1\.A duty once the source of joy: "remember Zion."
+1\.
+A duty once the source of joy: "remember Zion."

-2\.Circumstances which make the remembrance sorrowful.
+2\.
+Circumstances which make the remembrance sorrowful.

-3\.Peculiar persons who feel this joy or sorrow: "we."
+3\.
+Peculiar persons who feel this joy or sorrow: "we."

 **Verse 1.**

-1\.Zion forsaken in prosperity.
+1\.
+Zion forsaken in prosperity.
 Its services neglected; its priests demoralized; the worship of Baal and of Ashtaroth preferred to the worship of the true God.

-2\.Zion remembered in adversity.
+2\.
+Zion remembered in adversity.
 In Babylon more than in Jerusalem; on the banks of the Euphrates more than on the banks of Jordan; with tears when they might have remembered it with joy.
 "I spake unto thee in thy prosperity, and thou saidst, I will not hear."
 "Lord, in trouble they have visited thee.
 They poured out a prayer when thy chastening was upon them."— *G. R.*

 **Verse 2.**

-1\.Harps—or capacities for praise.
+1\.
+Harps—or capacities for praise.

-2\.Harps on willows, or song suspended.
+2\.
+Harps on willows, or song suspended.

-3\.Harps retuned, or joys to come.
+3\.
+Harps retuned, or joys to come.

 **Verse 2.**

-1\.A confession of joy being turned into sorrow: "we hanged, "etc. The moaning of their harps upon weeping willows better harmonized with their feelings than any tunes which they had been accustomed to play.
+1\.
+A confession of joy being turned into sorrow: "we hanged, "etc. The moaning of their harps upon weeping willows better harmonized with their feelings than any tunes which they had been accustomed to play.

-2\.A holm of sorrow being turned into joy.
+2\.
+A holm of sorrow being turned into joy.
 They took their harps with them into captivity, and hung them up for future use.— *G. J.*

 **Verse 2.** *We hanged our harps,* etc.

-1\.In remembrance of lost joys.
+1\.
+In remembrance of lost joys.
 Their harps were associated with a glorious past.
 They could not afford to forget that past.
 They kept up the good old custom.
 There are always means of remembrance at hand.

-2\.In manifestation of present sorrow.
+2\.
+In manifestation of present sorrow.
 They could not play on account of,

 (a) Their sinfulness.